es-repo/better-unit-tests/InCSharpWithXUnit/docs/README.md

 The body of a test method should call the method under test and then verify that actual and expected states, call traces of mocks, and returned values are equal.
 It should preferably use only `Assert.Equal` assertions to keep code concise.

-_NOTE: Using only `Assert.Equal` assertions puts requirements on types under test to have such implementation of `Equals` method which ensures that two instances are equal if all their property and field values match.
-In turn implementation of `Equals` method also requires implementation of `GetHashCode`.
+_NOTE: Using only `Assert.Equal` assertions puts requirements on the types under test to have such implementation of the `Equals` method which ensures that two instances are equal if all their property and field values match.
+In turn, implementation of the `Equals` method also requires implementing `GetHashCode`.
 To reduce the custom implementations using records instead of classes and structs is advised.
 However, the default `Equals` implementation of a record may not be enough if any of its field or property types have equality by reference implementation.
 In that case, custom implementation still is required.
 Sometimes using records may not be possible or such custom `Equals` implementation may cause performance issues.
-Then the decision of following the proposing guidelines exactly or deviating from them should be taken by a developer meaningfully._
+Then the decision of following the proposing guidelines exactly or deviating from them should be carefully considered by a developer._

 ### Structure